-In June 2018, the FASB issued ASU 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
+Accounting pronouncements adopted: In June 2018, the FASB issued Accounting Standards Update (ASU) 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
 This ASU clarifies the guidance for evaluating whether a transaction is reciprocal (i.e., an exchange transaction) or nonreciprocal (i.e., a contribution) and for distinguishing between conditional and unconditional contributions.
-The ASU also clarifies the guidance used by entities other than non-for-profits to identify and account for contributions made.
-The ASU has different effective dates for resource recipients and resource providers.
-In 2019, Easterseals adopted the portion of the ASU applicable to resource recipients, which did not have an impact on the consolidated financial statements.
-Where Easterseals is a resource provider, the ASU is effective for 2020.
-Easterseals is currently evaluating the impact of the adoption of this guidance on its consolidated financial statements.
+The ASU also clarifies the guidance used by entities other than not-for-profits to identify and account for contributions made.
+Easterseals' adoption of the standard had no impact on the financial statements.